 The front desk staff was friendly and helpful when I spoke with them.
 Only one of them had worked at the Andaz property for more than a year or two.
 Housekeeping was attentive and was generous with the ice after that bathroom glass door bump on the head!

 I don’t understand why major things in a hotel room don’t work.
 Is it because when people check out they don’t tell anyone?
 Doesn’t housekeeping notice these things?
 Aren’t rooms periodically inspected?

 In general, I felt this room had the most wasted space of maybe any hotel room I’d ever been in.
 The desk and TV area was about three feet from the back wall and that space was totally wasted.

 The room had plenty of space for a couch and could have a really nice feel and design decor to it, but for me, the room was a total miss.
 I enjoy hip and trendy when it’s done well and the rooms are functional.
-I left the Andaz Wall Street disappointed.
+I left the Andaz Wall Street, NYC disappointed.
+My expectations in reviewing the hotel and room fell way short.
 The next time I’m in NYC and want to enjoy the sites below 14th Street, I’ll have to choose a different hotel.